lshtm-genomics/omics-course/docs/connecting-github.md

 !!! danger "Important"
     When you are finished working, make sure to stop the Codespace to using up your free hours.
 You can do this by opening up the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and typing `Codespaces: Stop Current Codespace`.
 You will be able to restart that Codespace at any time by selecting `Codespaces: Connect to Codespace` from the command palette.

 That's it!
-You're now connected to your GitHub Codespace and ready to start coding.
-If you have any questions or need help, feel free to ask in the chat.
+You're now connected to your GitHub Codespace and ready to start your bioinformatics journey.